xeokit/xeokit-sdk/CONTRIBUTING.md

 To submit a pull request:
 1. Fork the repository and create your branch from `master`.
-2. If you've added code that should be tested, add tests.
-3. Ensure the test suite passes.
-4. Make sure your code lints.
+2. Make sure your code lints.
-5. Commit your changes and push to your fork.
+3. Commit your changes and push to your fork.
-6. Open a pull request with a clear title and description of your changes.
+4. Open a pull request with a clear title and description of your changes.

 ### Sign the Contributor License Agreement